ag0954/TaskManagement_APP/README.md

 npm start
 ```

 The server will start on `localhost:8000`.
+The frontend and backend will each have it's own directory in the terminal.

 ## API Endpoints